 The project semester is aimed at developing the undergraduate education programme in Instrumentation Engineering to include a practical training in a professional engineering set up (a company, top educational institution, research institute etc.) hereafter referred to as host "organization" as deemed appropriate.
 The participating organizations are selected that are either already visiting Thapar Institute for placement or are forming new relationships of mutual benefit.
 The project semester gives the student the opportunity to translate engineering theory into practice in a professional engineering environment.
-The technical activity in the project semester should be related to both the student's engineering studies and to the host organization's activities and it should constitute a significant body of engineering work at the appropriate level.
+The technical activity in the project semester should be related to both the student's engineering work at the appropriate level.
 It should involve tasks and methods that are more appropriately completed in a professional engineering environment and should, where possible, make use of human and technology resources provided by the organization.
 It consolidates the student's prior learning and provides a context for later research studies.
 The student remains a full time registered student at Thapar Institute during the project semester and this activity is therefore wholly distinct from any industrial interactions which may occur over vacation periods.